Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 Overwatering is a common cause of diseases in the money tree.
 Therefore, you should not overwater the money tree.

-Home remedies purchase using garlic or neem spray can help to get rid of both pests and diseases.
+Home remedies like garlic or neem spray can help to get rid of both pests and diseases.

 Also Read: Does A Money Tree Attract Bugs?
 (Common Bugs+How To Get Rid Of Them)